CONSERVATION ON THE FARM

 Clallam Conservation District provides assistance to farm and livestock owners on a variety of land and livestock management topics.
 We can help you evaluate the capabilities and limitations of your land and identify the most appropriate Best Management Practices (BMPs) for your particular situation.

 Don't have animals yet?
 No problem, we can help you develop a plan before you bring animals onto your land.
 Already have animals?
-Great, we can help you research options for improving your property and livestock facilities.
-We encourage all farm and livestock owners to work with us to develop a farm conservation plan!
+Great, we can help you identify options for improving your property and livestock facilities.
+We encourage all farm and livestock owners to work with us to develop a farm conservation plan.

 Through the farm planning process, District staff will work with you to evaluate current conditions on your farm and areas for improvement.
 Typically farm plans address the following practices (click each topic for more information):

 Pasture Management - determine productivity and grazing capacity, identify grasses and weeds, efficiently manage irrigation water, develop a rotational grazing system.